department-of-veterans-affairs/va.gov-team/products/find-a-va-form/post-mvp-releases/research/research-plan.md

 # Research Plan: Find a Form PDF Downloading

 ## Goals
-The purpose of this research is to better understand how Veterans download VA forms and get feedback on our revised design for advising users to download a PDF and then open it with Acrobat instead of viewing it in a web browser.
+The purpose of this research is to better understand how Veterans download VA forms and get feedback on our revised designs for advising users to download a PDF and then open it with Acrobat instead of viewing it in a web browser.
+With this research, we want to
+1. Better understand the challenges that Veterans face when using PDF forms, and
+1. See which of two design options for instructions results in more successful form downloads.

 ## Background
 Some browsers enable PDFs to be viewed directly instead of needing to first be downloaded.
 Many VA forms are in PDF format and need to be filled out in Acrobat in order to save the information entered and use a digital signature.
 Our challenge is how to advise users to download the forms to their device and then open them in Acrobat, when the details of how to do that vary by the specific form and the user's operating system, browser, settings by file type, and whether they have Acrobat Reader installed.
 We are aware of the following use cases: